ariutta/dotfiles/README.md

 cp dotfiles/.gitconfig_sample ./.gitconfig # edit as needed
 ```

-If installing on a remote system, you need to [install the Powerline Fonts](https://github.com/powerline/fonts#quick-installation) on your local machine.
-On macOS, you need to change your terminal font to one of the Powerline Fonts, e.g. `Liberation Mono Powerline 12pt`.
+Note: even if you're installing this on a remote system, you still need to [install the Powerline Fonts](https://github.com/powerline/fonts#quick-installation) on your local machine to make Powerline work.

+### Color Scheme

+TODO: How do I best setup using the [gruvbox](https://github.com/morhetz/gruvbox-contrib) color scheme for my terminal?
+For now, do it manually:

+#### macOS
+Use the terminal profile for macOS saved here as `./Gruvbox-powerline.terminal`.
+Note that the [macOS terminal profile](https://github.com/morhetz/gruvbox-contrib/blob/master/osx-terminal/Gruvbox-dark.terminal) from gruvbox-contrib uses the font `Menlo`, but I switched to using `Meslo LG S DZ` with a line spacing of `0.9` in order to work with Powerline.

+#### Linux
+Try finding the right option at [gruvbox-contrib](https://github.com/morhetz/gruvbox-contrib).

-### Install Nix Packages
+### Nix Packages

 Install [Nix](https://nixos.org/nix/download.html).